fssrepository/myscoutee-old/README.md

 Contribution:
 -------------
 * MVP readiness with some issues - just notify me about your website that my effort is not wasted.
-* You need to have a firebase project and configure it properly in the repo. (cloud messaging + web app)
 * Transformed kotlin -> java, mysql/neo4j -> mongodb and ionic -> pwa to speed up the development.

-docker:
+Boot Up:
 -------
+* You need to have a firebase project and configure it properly in the repo. (cloud messaging + web app)
 * cd ./server
 * gradle build -x test
 * docker-compose build --no-cache (build context)